zilliztech/vts/docs/en/connector-v2/sink/Clickhouse.md

 - `rowtype_fields`: Retrieves all fields from the upstream schema and automatically maps them to Clickhouse field descriptions.
 - `rowtype_primary_key`: Retrieves the primary key from the upstream schema (this may be a list).
 - `rowtype_unique_key`: Retrieves the unique key from the upstream schema (this may be a list).
+- `comment`: Retrieves the table comment from the upstream schema.

 ## How to Create a Clickhouse Data Synchronization Jobs